This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What makes DoubleTree cookies unique?
+What makes DoubleTree cookies different from regular chocolate chip cookies?

-How do I store DoubleTree cookies?
+How should I store baked DoubleTree cookies?

-Store cooled cookies in an airtight container at room temperature for up to 3 days.
-For longer storage, freeze them for up to 2 months.
+Store the cookies in an airtight container at room temperature for up to 3 days.

 Ways To Use Leftover Ingredients